McCambley/web_project_4/README.md

 - Save information (edited profile, uploaded photo, like photo) into a database for future reference after page refresh.
 - Allow user authentication.
+- Continue refactoring code into a more modular version of its current state

 ## [Check out this project live!](https://mccambley.github.io/web_project_4/)